-What Happens to Stock Options After a Company is Acquired?
+What Happens to Your Stock When a Company is Bought?

-What happens to stock when a company is bought out or acquired?
+Shareholders: here’s what happens to stock when a company is bought

 Vested stock options when a company is bought out

-Vested shares means you’ve earned the right to buy the shares or receive cash compensation in lieu of shares.
-Typically, the acquiring company or your current employer handles vested stock in one of three ways:
+Vested shares mean you’ve earned the right to buy the shares or receive cash instead of stock – assuming your options are still worth something.

 When Should You Exercise Stock Options?